What are leadership traits?

 This library is built on the principle of behavioural agility.
 By recognising your natural predispositions, you can consciously work to extend your range.
 High-performance leadership isn’t about changing who you are; it’s about expanding your repertoire so you can hold opposing traits in tension; being assertive when the system needs direction and empathetic when it needs safety.
 Range is a muscle: the more you work at navigating these polarities, the more effective you become at leading.

-Click on each of the titles below to explore that trait further:
+Click on each of the bullet points below to explore that trait further:

 1. Interpersonal approach